 1. Connect with friends and socialise

-Friendly Friday’s are a group gaming event run every Friday, with different computer games being showcased each week.
+Cheeky Tuesday's is a group gaming event run every Tuesday, with different computer games being showcased each week.
 This event aims to bring gamers together to make lifelong friendships.

 Get more information under the Anime Gaming Society’s ‘Upcoming Events’ section in WesternLIFE platform, here.